cygnus666/Circuit-Sword/Fan-and-Heatsink.md

 ## Fan
 Solder the fan to the FAN connector at the top of the board.
 This will turn the fan ON at 50-60C and turn it off when it falls below 5-10C of the set temperature.
 This is adjustable in the source code (see python source code).

+If you have a board version V1.2A or above, it will have a built in fan connector.

+To physically attach the fan, use a 3D printed bracket (find on forum) or a few layers of double sided foam tape.